 Some final thoughts

 Check the bike that you get thoroughly.
 Do the brakes work properly?
 Are the gears shifting precisely?
 Is something rattling or squeaking?
 Also, ask for a saddle that feels good.
-One more minute spend here might safe a day with a broken bicycle or an annoyng noise from your vehicle.
+One more minute spent here might safe a day with a broken bicycle or an annoyng noise from your vehicle.

 Rental services in Germany provide either bicycles with derailleur gear systems or with internal hub gear systems.
 Both work perfectly for what you intent to do.
 But keep in mind that the hub gear systems often will not allow you to back-pedal here.
 When back-pedalling you will operate the brake.
 (It's a German thing.)
 Check this beforehand or get used to it.